thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

-The type-system thus has to be aware of the fact that, in the `then` branch, the `x` variable has the type `Int` (and in particular recognize that the condition has a particular form, that needs a particular treatement).
+The type-system thus has to be aware of the fact that, in the `then` branch, the `x` variable has the type `Int` (and in particular recognize that the condition has a particular form, that needs a particular treatment).

 \begin{figure}
   \small